Skip to main content

 • Private providers

-Schools are supported by the Graduated Approach document and the online Toolkit which enables identification and support for SEND.
-Blackpool Inclusion Team will offer guidance schools through the stages highlighted in the Graduated Approach through observations, evidence gathering, assessments and response to intervention.
+Schools are supported by the graduated approach and the online graduated approach toolkit which enables identification and support for SEND.
+Blackpool SEND support team will offer guidance schools through the stages highlighted in the Graduated Approach through observations, evidence gathering, assessments and response to intervention.

-The service from Blackpool Inclusion Team is free at point of entry.
+The service from Blackpool SEND support team is free at point of entry.
 Schools or families can buy in additional support from our special school services or private providers at any stage.

 Vision and values